 In addition, the receiver offers extra sensitivity and selectivity by means of the dual-gate MOS type FET and a 4-gang variable capacitor.

-Finally, IF section uses up-to-the-minute circuits and differential amplifier ICs which ensures a high signal/noise ratio and low distortion.
+Finally, the IF section uses up-to-the-minute circuits and differential amplifier ICs which ensures a high signal/noise ratio and low distortion.

 Audio FM and AM Tuning